How to choose colour for your medical device

 - Why is this product used?
 (Purpose and goal.)

 - How is this product used?
 What are the steps?
 Consider the workflow of the user.
 How is it cleaned/sterilized?
 Sterilization methods can affect the colour of the product.
 EtO and gas plasma sterilization does not have a significant effect on colour.
 Radiation sterilization using gamma or e-beam will cause a colour shift toward yellow.
-Further information is available in this study by Eastman Plastics.
 Colour-shift is most noticeable in transparent materials.

 As these questions are asked, keep in mind the user’s emotional state, needs, and desires.
 Often, medical devices are used in negative circumstances when the patient needs treatment for illness or injury.
 Colours can be used to calm the fear and stress associated with the circumstance.
 Consider how you can improve usability by using colour to organize the user control surface and direct eye flow.